Confidence and self-esteem

 These messages were usually received from parents, teachers, friends and other sources such as TV, magazines or social media.

-If the messages you received or interpreted about yourself weren't 'right' or good enough for some reason, perhaps because you felt you were compared to high ideals or a sibling's or parent's achievements or attributes, you may have internalised an inner sense of not being clever enough, attractive enough, caring enough or good enough.
+If what you interpreted from these messages was that you weren't 'normal' or 'good enough' for some reason, perhaps you felt compared to high ideals or a sibling's or parent's achievements or attributes, then you may have internalised an inner sense of not being clever enough, attractive enough, caring enough or worthy of love and attention.

-Eventually, the expectations you may have ended up struggling most to live up to are those you continued to hold about yourself.
+Eventually, the expectations you most struggle with living up to are those you continue to hold about yourself.

 There can be particular triggers for low self-esteem, such as a disappointment at work or college, the loss or breakdown of a relationship, or experiencing abuse, humiliation, prejudice or stigma.